Farama-Foundation/ViZDoom/doc/Building.md

 ## <a name="windows"></a> Windows

-> Setting up the compilation on Windows is really tedious so using the precompiled binaries is recommended.
+Setting up the compilation on Windows is really tedious so using the precompiled binaries is recommended.

+`vizdoom` directory from Python builds contains complete Python package for Windows.
+You can copy it to your project directory or copy it into `python_dir/lib/site-packages/vizdoom` to install it globally in your system.

 ### Dependencies
 * CMake 2.8+